-The Department of International Politics was founded in 1919, with the help of a generous endowment of £20,000 given by David Davies, as a memorial to the students killed and wounded in the First World War.
+The Department of International Politics is the first over its kind in the world and is now over 100 years old.
+It was founded in 1919, with the help of a generous endowment of £20,000 given by David Davies, as a memorial to the students killed and wounded in the First World War.
 Davies was moved by a global vision, forged in the fires of war, aimed at repairing the shattered family of nations and, more ambitiously, to redeem the claims of men and women in a great global commonwealth—the League of Nations.
 This vision found concrete expression in the world’s first chair in international politics, also located in Aberystwyth and named in honour of the American president Woodrow Wilson, the man whose name is synonymous with the creation of a League of Nations for the maintenance of international justice and the preservation of peace.
 Davies himself believed that the problem of the twentieth century resolved itself in the ‘eternal quest of justice’, the conditions of which were the foundation of a lasting security, a lasting prosperity, and a lasting peace.

 The Early Years